ethnicrise/ethnicrise.github.io/_posts/2019-12-31-racial-interpellation.md

 Anzaldúa](https://www.poetryfoundation.org/poets/gloria-e-anzaldua), and
 other foremothers, her work makes plain the cost of defying supremacist narratives both through study and through the very fact of presence.
-To be a brown body in certain spaces, exploring narratives that contest or at the very least nuance and trouble persistent colonial epistemes, is to be at risk.
+To be a brown body in certain spaces, her work and her experiences remind us, exploring narratives that contest or at the very least nuance and trouble persistent colonial epistemes, is to be at risk.